Characters: Fate Stay Night Servants

 - Adaptive Ability: God Hand renders Berserker immune to any attack that has killed him before, as long as he's got a life left to use for a regeneration.
 It's more of an Informed Ability than anything since nobody ever tries to use the same attack on him twice on-screen.

 - Attack!
 Attack!
-Attack!: Even though he was skilled in archery during his life, the Berserker class has made his mind give into madness so he can only swing the giant sword around.
-It works disgustingly well, his Eye of Mind (false), is mostly instinct though.
+Attack!: Even though he was incredibly skilled with every weapon during his life, the Berserker class has made his mind give into madness so he can only swing the giant sword around.
+It works disgustingly well, and his natural instinct in the form of his Eye of the Mind still functions through the cloud of madness in his mind.

 - The Berserker: Completely devoid of rational thought because he was summoned in this class.